UConn Huskies women's basketball: 2017–2018: Final Four Deja Vu

-2018–2019: Regular Season Win Streak Ends
+2018–2019: Another Record Win Streak Ends

 UConn entered the 2018–19 season with another 5-star recruiting class that included Christyn Williams, a highly decorated high-school guard and future 2-time All-Big East First Team player.
-However, the Huskies also lost the powerful duo of Gabby Williams and Kia Nurse to the WBNA, leaving holes in the team's roster.
-The team started the year with an 11–0 run, which included an 89–71 win at No. 1 Notre Dame on December 2nd.
+However, the Huskies also lost the powerful duo of Gabby Williams and Kia Nurse to the WNBA, leaving holes in the team's roster.
+The team started the year with an 11–0 run, which included an 89–71 win at No. 1 Notre Dame on December 2.
 The Huskies were ranked #1 in the nation for the next 5 weeks until they lost their first regular-season game since the 2012–13 season at No. 8 Baylor on January 3, 2019.
 Baylor would go on to win the title later in the year against Notre Dame.
 This loss ended the Huskies 126-game winning streak in regular season games, a record in college sports (men's or women's).

 UConn again finished their regular season with a record of 16–0 in AAC play to win the AAC regular season championship.
 Ranked #2 in the nation at the start of their conference tournament, the Huskies defeated East Carolina, South Florida, and UCF to win the AAC women's tournament title for the 6th straight year.
 As a result, they received the conference's automatic bid to the NCAA women's tournament.
-As a No. 2 seed, UConn defeated Towson and Buffalo to advance to the Sweet Sixteen.
+As a #2 seed, UConn easily defeated #15 seed Towson and #10 seed Buffalo to advance to the regionals.
 Then, they defeated #6 seed UCLA 69–61 in the Sweet Sixteen and #1 seed Louisville 80–73 in the Elite Eight to reach their 20th Final Four.
 In the National Semifinals, the Huskies lost in a rematch of last year's Final Four to Notre Dame, 81–76.
 UConn ended the season with a 35–3 overall record, their worst since 2013.